readhelper/docs/readme.md

 ### Vulnerability Management
 Twistlock scans container images in registries, on dev workstations and on production servers for vulnerabilities and mis-configurations.
 We detect and report vulnerabilities in the Linux distro, app frameworks and even your customer app packages.
-The scanning tasks are seamlessly integrated with
-CI pipelines and existing processes.
+The scanning tasks are seamlessly（无空隙地;无停顿地;） integrated with CI pipelines and existing processes.

 ### Access Control
 The Twistlock access control solution allows you to define and enforce fine-grained policies governing user access to Docker and Kubernetes resources.